menandmice/micetro_docs/guides/implementation/updates.rst

 Micetro Version
 ---------------
 Micetro notifies you when a new version becomes available and allows administrators to update to a new version.
-Versions may contain updates for any number of components, such as Micetro Central and the Micetro Server Controllers.
+Versions may contain updates for any number of components, such as Micetro Central and the Micetro agents.

-* Minor versions often only contain an update for a single component, such as the Micetro web application.
+* Minor versions often only contain an update for a single component, such as the Micetro Web Interface.

 * Major version upgrades normally contain an update for every component.